bazelbuild/bazel/site/docs/install.md

 ## <a name="bash"></a>Getting bash completion

+**Note:** If you installed Bazel using the custom APT repository, the bash completion script is already installed in `/etc/bash_completion.d`.

 Bazel comes with a bash completion script, which the installer copies into the `bin` directory.
 If you ran the installer with `--user`, this will be `$HOME/.bazel/bin`.
 If you ran the installer as root, this will be